skeezicsb/PERQemu/PERQemu/Readme-source.txt

         different media may be loaded and the virtual machine reinstantiated.

     UI
-        The reorganized user interface is broken down into three folders (of which only two are currently integrated into the scheme):
+        The user interface is broken down into three folders:

         SDL
             The Display is a self-contained, minimal window that uses SDL-CS